Abev08/STM8-Projects/README.md

-# STM8-Projects
+# STM8S-Projects
-Projects based on STM8 microcontroller.
+Simple projects based on STM8S microcontroller.
 <br>
 Projects in folders with _STVD in name were created in ST Visual Develop IDE with STM8 Cosmic C toolset using SPL (Standard Peripheral Library) from STMicroelectronics.
 <br>